Advancing Regional Innovation Program guidelines

 About the program

-The program enables a tailored approach to connecting local efforts, harnessing existing strengths and building regional capability.
+The program takes a tailored approach to connectng local efforts, harnessing existing strengths and building regional capability.
 The intention is to build networks of innovative communities across the state that reflect the diversity of Queensland’s regions, draw people together and boost grassroots activities.

 The program aims to support the development and increased maturity of regional innovation initiatives.
 The objectives are to promote: